Niantic forms internal task force to address concerns of Pokemon Go fans

 "We will share the findings of this task force by the next in game season change (September 1).
 As part of this process, we will also be reaching out to community leaders in the coming days to join us in this dialogue."

-Niantic said it committed to reverting its pandemic changes because it wants "people to connect in real places in the real world," but acknowledged that it must consider the "thoughtful and constructive feedback" of its players.
+Niantic said it wants to revert its pandemic changes to help players "connect in real places in the real world," but acknowledged that it must consider the "thoughtful and constructive feedback" of its players.

-Those behind the Change.org petition aren't convinced, however, with one organizer suggesting the company is being deliberately ambiguous."
+Those behind the Change.org petition aren't convinced the company is committed to meeting fan demands, however, with one organizer calling Niantic's statement "deliberately ambiguous."

 "Niantic has finally responded, but their response is not satisfactory.
 Their are purposefully ambiguous, hoping to put out the fire that they created without actually making a decision," they wrote.
 "I urge you to continue to cut or stop spending altogether until they increase interaction distance back to what it was.
 Thank you for all of the support.
 Keep the pressure on."